 If this framework is generally useful, however, it should also be possible to use it to provide a coherent interpretation of the diverse results that have been reported regarding the PSE.
-Table 3 summarizes the results of all previously published studies of which we are aware in which the effect of phonological similarity in immediate serial recall of real words has been examined at both the strict serial recall and the item recall levels.
+Table 3 summarizes the results of all previously published studies of which we are aware that have examined the effect of phonological similarity in immediate serial recall of real words at both the strict serial recall and item recall levels.
 Let us interpret each of these in terms of our framework.